Yawatauma IC

-horses were inseparable from people's lives, such as farming, war, and transportation .
+horses were an inseparable part of people's lives, used in farming, warfare, and transportation .

 What is Hachimanuma?